satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 object is used to set the `Cache-Control` header.

 In our case, we set the browser cache (`max-age`) to 10 seconds and the CDN cache (`s-max-age`) to 1 minute.
 After 1 minute, the CDN will serve stale content.
-By adding the `stale-while-revalidate`-header we ensure , if there is any request within these 4 minutes, a new page will be rendered in the background while the old page gets served.
+By adding the `stale-while-revalidate`-header we ensure, if there is any request within these 4 minutes, a new page will be rendered in the background while the old page gets served.
 After the new page is rendered, it will replace the old one on the CDN and the caching time starts again.
 Let's check the network tab to see if it works: